-Organo-inorganic perovskite materials of a similar structure were first mentioned in 1884, however, only in 2009 professor T. Miyasaka et al. used perovskite materials CH3NH3PbI3 and CH3NH3PbBr3 as a new type of light absorbers,1 paving the way for further research in this field.
+Organo-inorganic perovskite materials of similar structure were first mentioned in 1884, however, only in 2009 professor T. Miyasaka et al. used perovskite materials CH3NH3PbI3 and CH3NH3PbBr3 as a new type of light absorbers, paving the way for further research in this field.

-Perovskite materials exhibit excellent electronic properties, for example, model material CH3NH3PbI3 has exciton binding energy around 2 meV, charge carrier diffusion length 175 μ m, charge carrier mobility > 100 cm2/V/s.27 It should be also mentioned that crystals with a perovskite structure have a very low density of traps, which is comparable to the properties of high-quality crystalline silicon.21 Due to these qualities, perovskites became promising materials for implementation in third generation solar cells.
+Perovskite materials exhibit excellent electronic properties, for example model material CH3NH3PbI3 has exciton binding energy around 2 meV, charge carrier diffusion length 175 $\mu$ m, charge carrier mobility > 100 cmV-1s-1.
+It should be also mentioned that crystals with a perovskite structure have a very low concentration of traps (~1010 cm for CH3NH3PbI3), which is comparable to the properties of high-quality crystalline silicon.
+Due to these qualities, perovskites became promising materials for implementation in third generation solar cells.

-First perovskite solar cells were based on a well-known technology of dye sensitized solar cells production with the mesoporous structure (Figure 2a).28 In mesoporous solar cells, the bottom layer is a conductive transparent electrode deposited on a glass substrate.
-An electron transport layer (ETL) applied over it is a nanoporous metal oxide (TiO2 or Al2O3), forming a scaffold and then filled with a photoactive perovskite material.
-Then a hole transport layer (HTL) and metal electrodes (traditionally gold or silver) are sequentially fabricated.
-Mesoporous oxide layers improve the crystallization of the perovskite layer, resulting in enhanced efficiency of these solar cells up to 9.7% in 2012.28
+First perovskite solar cells were based on well-known technology of dye sensitized solar cells production with mesoporous structure (Figure 2(a)).
+In mesoporous solar cells the bottom layer is a conductive transparent electrode deposited on a glass substrate.
+An electron transport layer (ETL) applied over it is a nanoporous metal oxide (TiO2 or Al2O3), forming a scaffold and then filled with photoactive perovskite material.
+Then a hole transport layer (HTL) and metal electrodes (traditionally gold or silver) sequentially fabricated.
+Mesoporous oxide layers improve the crystallization of the perovskite layer, resulting in enhanced efficiency of these solar cells up to 9.7% in 2012.